GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 Any non-zero positive number can represents Boolean value of `True`.
 In other word, Boolean value of `2` or `3` are also equivalent to `True` while `False` is only represented by the number `0`.

-Comparison operation is used to compare relation of two or more values, returning corresponding Boolean data type depending on whether the condition is held true or false.
+Comparison operator is used to compare relation of two or more values, returning corresponding Boolean data type depending on whether the condition is held true or false.

 | OPERATOR | DESCRIPTION              |
 | -------- | ------------------------ |